siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 The pending validator queue was about 4-5000 when I started this and remaining steady.
 That meant it would take a few days until the batch was fully activated.
 After a couple of batches, on a Monday morning I discovered another user had done exactly what I tried to avoid: spammed the queue, it was now 15,000+ pending validators, even bigger than the mainnet queue!
 It would be weeks before all our validators activated now.
 This is not a job for the impatient!

+Once the 10,000 validators finally activated though, it was all the more sweeter for waiting.
+It turned out that our stack could cope pretty well.
+We didn't need to scale out, although we did need to scale the teku node up slightly from our original instance type due to CPU occasionally maxing out.

+For those familiar with AWS lingo, our final merge-ready setup was _besu_ on a __t3.xlarge__, _teku_ on a __c6a.2xlarge__ and _web3signer_ on a __t3.large__.
+We know from experience with other testnet setups that besu and teku can be combined onto one instance.

 ### Postscript

-After running the script - post-script if you will - our teku metrics were showing 24 validators with a status of "UNKNOWN".
+After running the deposit script ten times - post-script if you will - our teku metrics were showing 24 validators with a status of "UNKNOWN".
 This means that they never made it into the deposit contract.
 This can be verified by seeing if this RPC returns a result or a 404:
 ```shell
 curl http://localhost:5051/eth/v1/beacon/states/head/validators/<publickey>
 ```

-Bash to the rescue again to write a simple script to generate the keys and call curl for each. _eth2-val-tools_ has this convenience function for simply printing out the public keys:
+I put this down to long-running script times making it hard to spot what was probably a network disconnection.
+Bash to the rescue again to write a simple script to generate the keys and call curl for each key.
+_eth2-val-tools_ has this convenience function for simply printing out the public keys:
 ```shell
 eth2-val-tools pubkeys --source-min 0 --source-max=10000 --validators-mnemonic "..."
 ```